See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 This question really gets to a larger, philosophical area of the sport of triathlon: doing a tri is expected to be very much an individual effort.
 Under normal circumstances, athletes should not receive ANY outside help apart from volunteers or other race officials.
 This way, when you complete a triathlon, it is very much your personal accomplishment that you can be proud of — achieved on a level playing field on the same course with all other competitors.
 Things like asking a spectator for help counting your laps, or asking a buddy (or other competitor) to help you put on your bike shoes or hand you a water bottle are technically disallowed.
 You can certainly ask a volunteer on the course for help if you need it.

 While we strive to conform to USAT regulations as much as possible (such as no drafting on the bike course), the Albany Community Triathlon is, at its heart, geared towards beginners and introducing new athletes to the fun & challenge of the sport.
 We allow kids to compete alongside their parents, and friends & family members start together in the same swim heat.
-We won’t disqualify a parent for helping tie their kid’s shoes during T2 for example, but we expect such assistance to be minimal and in the interests of promoting safety only.
+We won’t disqualify a parent for helping tie their kid’s shoes during T2 for example, but we expect such assistance to be minimal and in the interests of promoting safety and maximizing fun.

 Question: What if it rains on race day?

 Then we will swim, bike, and run (carefully) in the rain ☺.
 Unless there is a thunderstorm with lightening or severe flash flooding, the race will not be cancelled in event of rain.
 Historically, weather conditions have been excellent on race day, with lots of California sun and temperatures in the 60s-70s (F).
+The venue tends to be quite sunny on race day, so bring a hat to wear when hanging out post-race.

 Question: Where will the restrooms be?
 Is there a locker room?